mapcrafter/mapcrafter/docs/configuration.rst

-    It's best to read positions from a ``render_view = topdown``, from `Mapcrafter URLs`_, or using the ``F3`` debug screen within Minecraft, as the x and z co-ordinates in bottom left of isometric maps can be misleading.
+    It's best to read positions from a ``render_view = topdown``, from `Mapcrafter URLs`_, or using the ``F3`` debug screen within Minecraft, as the x and z co-ordinates in bottom left of isometric maps might not be what you expect (they assume a specific `y` coordinate which usually isn't the block / hight you are pointing at).

 .. note::